MANAGE MY Events

 The session will focus on how policy, delivery, and technology need to align for AI to deliver real outcomes.
 It will explore what progress looks like today, where barriers remain, and what the next five years of adoption could bring.

-Audience: Accessible to all levels of tech awareness, including public sector leaders, technologists, and policy professionals.
+Audience: Accessible to all levels of tech awareness, including AI enthusiasts, public sector leaders, technologists, and policy professionals.

-From Data Mess to Business Intelligence: Is Your Data Is Ready for AI?
+From Data Mess to Business Intelligence: Is Your Data Ready for AI?

 Most businesses aren't short on data.
 They're short on data that actually works together.
 Spreadsheets here, a CRM there, operations running on a system that hasn't spoken to anything else in years.
 The result: hours lost stitching together reports, decisions made on instinct, and an AI strategy that's permanently sitting on next year's roadmap.